-The Minoan civilization was a Bronze Age Aegean civilisation on the island of Crete and other Aegean Islands which flourished from c.
+The Minoan civilization was a Bronze Age Aegean civilization on the island of Crete and other Aegean Islands which flourished from c.
 2700 to c.
 1450 BC, before a late period of decline, finally ending around 1100 BC.
 It preceded and was absorbed by the Mycenaean civilization of ancient Greece.
-The civilization was rediscovered at the beginning of the 20th century through the work of British archaeologist Arthur Evans.
+The civilization was rediscovered at the beginning of the 20th century through the work of British archaeologist Sir Arthur Evans.
 The name "Minoan" derives from the mythical King Minos and was coined by Evans, who identified the site at Knossos with the labyrinth and the Minotaur.
 The Minoan civilization has been described as the earliest of its kind in Europe, with historian Will Durant calling the Minoans "the first link in the European chain".